standrewsdigital/digital-pattern-library/src/docs/palettes.md

     danger: {color: sta-red, name: Danger - Red}
 ---

 Our palettes are collections of brand colours that we use together to form the palette for a website.
-Constraining our design to few colours helps give a consistent, professional appearance.
+Constraining our design to a few colours helps give a consistent, professional appearance.

  - **Primary** – used for navigation bar, calls to action.
  - **Secondary** – used for secondary navigation bar